As an Amazon Associate, I earn from qualifying purchases.

 • No buttermilk?
 No problem!
 Add 2 tsp of white vinegar to 2 cups milk, stir, and let sit for 10 minutes.
 Boom!
 Buttermilk.

-• Whole wheat flour tip: let the batter sit for 10 minutes while you heat your pan or griddle.
-This will allow the glutens to develop, creating air bubbles.
-That will produce a super fluffy pancake.
+• Let the batter sit for 10 minutes while you heat your pan or griddle.
+This will produce a super fluffy pancake.

-• I set my electric griddle to 375 degrees to heat up for 10 minutes, and then drop it down to 350 degrees for the actual cooking.
+• I set my electric griddle to 375˚F to heat up for 10 minutes, and then I drop it down to 350˚F for the actual cooking.

 an overhead photo of apple pancakes on a plate with butter and diced apples